hparcells/bliphunt/README.md

 npm run dev
 ```

-Building the app is run using:
+Alternatively, you can run a production build by running:
 ```
-npm run build
+npm run production
 ```
 This will run all the Jest tests along with building the server and client.
 The server will be output into the `/dist` directory and will need `/dist/server/server.js` to be run for everything to start.